rudymatela/speculate/README.md

 Speculate
 =========

-Speculate automatically speculates (conditional-/semi-) equational properties about given Haskell functions.
+Speculate automatically speculates
+equational, inequational and conditional laws about a collection of Haskell functions. about given Haskell functions.
 (it is similar to, and inspired by [QuickSpec].)